Chantel05/Web-Scraping/README.md

 # Web-Scraping
-Extraction of database from a website
+Extraction of data from a websites.
+This information is collected and then exported into a format that is more useful for the user.